+Shipley joined BCBSNM in 1996 and was named New Mexico Plan President in 2012.
 Prior to joining BCBSNM, Shipley worked at Blue Cross and Blue Shield of Colorado and was responsible for internal and external financial reporting.

 Shipley is a certified public accountant and holds a Bachelor of Science degree in accounting from Brigham Young University.

-Senior Vice President and HCSC Chief Clinical Officer
+HCSC Chief Growth Officer

 Senior Vice President, Compliance, Audit, Security, Special Investigations, Privacy and Regulatory Oversight, and Enterprise Risk Management; Chief Ethics and Compliance Officer

-Thomas Lubben is responsible for Health Care Service Corporation’s (HCSC) Compliance, Audit, Security, Special Investigations, Privacy and Regulatory Oversight divisions (CASSIP), and Enterprise Risk Management.
+Thomas Lubben is responsible for Health Care Service Corporation’s (HCSC) Compliance, Audit, Security, Special Investigations, Privacy and Regulatory Oversight divisions (CASSIP) and Enterprise Risk Management.

 Previously, Lubben was vice president and corporate secretary of HCSC, where he oversaw corporate secretarial and governance matters.
 He joined HCSC's Legal Division in 1996 where he provided legal support in the areas of mergers and acquisitions, pharmacy, compliance, human resources and litigation.